Ajith-PS/retail-sales-analysis-sql/insights.md

 # Business Insights

 ## 1. Customer Spending Analysis
-Ajith emerged as one of the highest spending customers based on total purchase value.
+michael emerged as one of the highest spending customers based on total purchase value.

 ## 2. Product Performance
 Electronics products generated higher revenue compared to fashion accessories.